majorviraj/my-os/README.md

-My bare-metal experiments with the Rasspberry-Pi
+My bare-metal experiments with the Raspberry-Pi.